 Just in time for your fall and winter celebrations is the new cookbook from America’s Test Kitchen (ATK).
-Released just last month, the Complete Autumn and Winter Cookbook is so popular, it’s the No. 1 book for Thanksgiving cooking.
-If you’re looking for creative new ideas for your upcoming holiday meals, here are a few sample recipes.
+Released just last month, the Complete Autumn and Winter Cookbook is so popular that it’s the No. 1 book for Thanksgiving cooking.
+Here are a few sample recipes if you’re looking for creative new ideas for your upcoming holiday meals.

 About America’s Test Kitchen

 America’s Test Kitchen (ATK) is the most-watched cooking show on public television.
-Each of its shows is watched by an estimated two million viewers.
-Launched in 2001 as a half-hour program, America’s Test Kitchen is hosted by Julia Collin Davison and Bridget Lancaster.
-Since Season 19, America’s Test Kitchen is filmed with a real working kitchen in Boston’s vibrant Seaport District.
-Each of the seasonal recipes is tested dozens of times by ATK chefs to ensure premium quality.
-In fact, each of the recipes displayed on ATK’s cooking show are tested 40-60 times before being presented.
+An estimated two million viewers watch each of its shows.
+Launched in 2001 as a half-hour program, Julia Collin Davison and Bridget Lancaster host America’s Test Kitchen.
+Since Season 19, America’s Test Kitchen has been filmed with a real working kitchen in Boston’s vibrant Seaport District.
+ATK chefs test Each seasonal recipe dozens of times to ensure premium quality.
+Each recipe displayed on ATK’s cooking show is tested 40-60 times before being presented.

 The ATK Brand

-Today, America’s Test Kitchen publishes cooking magazines like Cook’s Illustrated, cookbooks and informative websites.
-ATK also hosts an online cooking school, kids program, podcasts and online store.
-If you’re interested in participating in the online cooking school, you can sign up for a 3-week free trial.
+Today, America’s Test Kitchen publishes cooking magazines like Cook’s Illustrated, cookbooks, and informative websites.
+ATK also hosts an online cooking school, a kids program, podcasts, and an online store.
+If you want to participate in the online cooking school, you can sign up for a 3-week free trial.
 With more than 320 courses, you will have several to choose from.
-What’s more, these courses fall into categories like Cooking Basics and Recipes Lessons.
-Breaking the courses even further are selections in three levels of difficulty, from beginning to advanced.
+Moreover, these courses fall into categories like Cooking Basics and Recipes Lessons.
+Different selections in three difficulty levels are breaking the courses even further, from beginning to advanced.

 Related: Winter Driving Tips